-It is a combination of processes used to make a reusable item or surface safe for future handling and use and includes the process of cleaning, disinfection and sterilization.
+It is a combination of processes used to make a reusable item or surface safe for future handling and use, and includes the process of cleaning, disinfection and sterilization.
 The overall decontamination process can include acquisition, inspection, packaging, transport, storage and use.

-All medical devices and associated equipment and environmental surfaces used in a hospital or any other healthcare setting may become contaminated with biological material or pathogenic organisms at some time and thereby present a risk to those who subsequently handle or come into contact with them.
+All medical devices and associated equipment and environmental surfaces used in a hospital, or any other healthcare setting may become contaminated with biological material or pathogenic organisms at some time and thereby present a risk to those who subsequently handle or come into contact with them.

-Items subject to inspection, maintenance, repair or disposal should be decontaminated beforehand (MHRA 2006).
-Anyone who uses, inspects, services, repairs or transports medical devices on the Trust premises or elsewhere, has the right to expect that such equipment have been appropriately treated to remove the risk of infection or any other hazard.
+Items subject to inspection, maintenance, repair or disposal should be decontaminated beforehand (Medicines and Healthcare Products Regulatory Agency (MHRA) 2021).
+An equipment decontamination status certificate will be required to be sent with these items (NIPCM, 2022).
+Anyone who uses, inspects, services, repairs or transports medical devices on the Trust premises or elsewhere, has the right to expect that such equipment has been appropriately treated to remove the risk of infection or any other hazard.